All conditions

 Evans syndrome

-Simultaneous combination of IMHA with immune-mediated thrombocytopenia (IMT), the immune system destroys both red blood cells and platelets.
+Simultaneous combination of IMHA with immune-mediated thrombocytopenia (IMT): the immune system destroys both red blood cells and platelets.
 More guarded prognosis and more complex treatment.

 A related condition, immune-mediated thrombocytopenia (IMT), occurs when the immune system attacks platelets.
 IMT and IMHA can coexist (Evans syndrome) or appear separately.